Thank you for joining us at the 2025 Latino Community Service Awards.

-Read About This Year's Nominees Below
+Read About This Year's Awardees and Nominees Below

 Each year, Denver Public Library celebrates the contributions of Latinos shaping our city through art, activism, education, culture, and more with the Latino Community Service Awards.
 Community members are invited to nominate individuals during a nomination period for the categories shown below.
 Award winners are then selected by a committee consisting of community members and library staff.
 The committee is chaired by a member of the Library Commission.
 A celebration is held with a public ceremony during Hispanic Heritage Month and honors award recipients for their contributions to the community.

-2025 Eric J. Duran Community Service Award Nominees
+2025 Eric J. Duran Community Service Award

-Erlinda Archuleta
+Erlinda Archuleta (AWARD WINNER)

 Erlinda Archuleta is a former teacher, principal, and director for the Colorado Department of Education.
 She has significantly advanced educational opportunities for underprivileged students and preserved Colorado's Hispanic legacy.